-When using a portable fuel tank, disconnect the fuel hose, install the fuel joint cap, and then align the fuel cock with the closed position.
+- When using the built-in fuel tank, completely drain the fuel from the tank, and then align the fuel cock with the closed position and tighten the air vent screw.
+For draining of the built-in fuel tank, consult a Yamaha dealer. - When using a portable fuel tank, disconnect the fuel hose, install the fuel joint cap, and then align the fuel cock with the closed position.

-- 1. Closed position - Remove the top cowling and fogging hole cap.
+- 1. Closed position - 4.
+Remove the top cowling and fogging hole cap.

 - 1. Cap - Remove the propeller.
-For further information, see page 56. - Install the outboard motor on the test tank.
+For further information, see page 78. - Install the outboard motor on the test tank.